-Q. What about NPKF's?
-Don't the congregations have any democratic decision-making powers?
+Q. Don't the local congregations have any democratic decision-making powers?

 A. Yes, they do.
-Pastors are selected by the apostles once a year.
+Local assemblies are more or less autonomous.
+Pastors are selected (or reselcted) by the apostles once a year.
 The congregation have the right to reject any pastor called.
 The apostles select elders to assist them, and the Pastor calls various persons to congregational offices.
 If the Pastor is rejected by a congregation then the local apostle must select a new Pastor.